raspberrypilearning/getting-started-scratch/en/step_3.md

 **code** is made up of Scratch blocks that give instructions to the sprites and the stage to perform a certain function, such as moving around the stage.

-**Loops** are blocks that make code repeat itself in a loop.
-The most simple repeat loops make a piece of code repeat a set number of times or repeat forever (until the programme is stopped).

 --- /task ---

 --- task ---